THE PRESBYTERIAN CHURCH IN AMERICA

-There were many who believed that the creation was indubitably, scripturally defined as a matter of days, 6 of them, definable in the basic category of what the vocabulary drew on, in the normal parlance of day and night, morning and evening, light shining and not doing so, action and rest, that the earth was moved into format, as so shown, and the heavens, each in detail.
-In fact, these come in two major divisions in the text, one after the other.
+There were many who believed that the creation was indubitably, scripturally defined as a matter of days, 6 of them, definable in the basic category of what the vocabulary drew on, in the normal parlance of day and night, morning and evening, light shining and not doing so, action and rest; that the earth was moved into format, as so shown, and the heavens, each of these in detail.
+In fact, these come in two major divisions in the text of Genesis 1, one after the other.

 Just as there was the vocabulary of ‘light’ and ‘darkness’, ‘morning and evening’, divine direction by word and creative response in material, mental and spiritual domains resulting, moving without intermission into the generations of man as Genesis proceeded, persons and groups named in individuality and reality, so the preceding terminology was not intended to be diffuse, suggestive, misleading, or in the words of Proverbs 8:8, ‘wraithed’, complex, contrived, or ambiguous observations, misaligned with the context and its stated mode of making and furnishing the universe and the populace of earth in explanatory mode.
 Nor is it a substitute of mystery for maestro and magnificence in the area of the beginning and the institution of the plight of man.
-In understandable terms, it is declared what God did in the beginning, using terms to be understood in relation to what IS, for it is to this that it moves in indubitable explanation.
+In understandable terms, it is declareswhat God did in the beginning, using terms to be understood in relation to what IS, for it is to this that it moves in indubitable explanation.

 This it does as history proceeds in complete composure and summary integration (Genesis 2:1ff.) with creation, its terminology unmutated, its agents unaltered, its processes in contiguity and continuity alike.

-WHO IS this authority which can so allow and so add to the word of God by its own!
-One thing it CANNOT be is the Church of the Lord Jesus Christ, which is bound by His word to other practices than this, and to purity not profundity of pollution.
+WHO IS this authority which can so allow and so add to the word of God, by its own!
+One thing it CANNOT be is the Church of the Lord Jesus Christ, which is bound by His word to other practices than this, as to purity, and not profundity of pollution.
 Beyond the word of God, the Church of Jesus Christ has NO authority (Matthew 23:8-10, Proverbs 30:6), as we shall shortly see further.
 To use what is absent is anomaly if not enormity.
 It does not, and it cannot bind.

 Hence the AUTHORISATION of such views by a Church CONSTITUTES not only a defilement of the purity required for treating the word of God by that same word, but in fact, it even transgresses the fundamental counsel of the Westminster Confession.
 Therefore a breach of the most fundamental basis not only of the word of God but even of Presbyterianism has here occurred.

 From such a Church one therefore had unilaterally to separate, for where such liberties are taken, the authority of God is supervened, and one can only appeal as one has done, to this as one’s unchanging basis, according to the wise counsel of the subordinate confession, the Westminster, which in this is wholly biblical in approach.
-Its system is superlatively, indeed its excellence, precisely here.
+Its system is superlatively its excellence, precisely here.
 We are not bound by the word of man, it declares, and indeed how could we be, since as it states, this can err.

-In so doing, one does not as such either condemn the PC in America, though one exposes this decisive drift into multilateral mutilation of the word of God by the word of man, or assume any kind of personal authority.
+In so doing, one does not as such either condemn the PC in America, though one exposes this decisive drift into multilateral mutilation of the word of God by the word of man; nor does one assume any kind of personal authority.
 One STAYS where one was on entry into this denomination, in the place where ONLY this word of God, the Bible, as taught and presented with what may OF NECESSITY be shown from it, may be asserted, authorised, proclaimed or taught: that is, NOTHING but what is clearly and categorically shown.
 In fact, this is as rightly shown and emphasised in the Westminster Confession, Chapter 1, VI.
 Preaching and teaching, and authorising of the doctrine of the faith is of and through the word of God, with NO additives.
 It is not under the heel of the Church but from the mouth of the Lord.
 The humility here in the Confession is both remarkable and faithful.

-The authority remains just where it was before, during and after my residence in the PC in America, and in that denomination where I entered before the PCA began, one which later became absorbed by it, the RPCES.
+The authority remains just where it was before, during and after my residence in the PC in America, and in that denomination where I entered before the PCA began, one which later became absorbed by it, namely the RPCES.
 It is in propositional form, the Bible as decisively, doctrinally definitive, and in personal form, God Almighty Himself, as depicted in that word and personally definitive in the Lord Jesus Christ whom it exhibits with its pervasive aptitude, reliability and certainty.
 There is authority, and that is what may and must be decisively believed and taught.
-Every word of it is that by which man is to live (Matthew 4:4), and this is not only a suggestion, but a requirement (Matthew 4).
+Every word of it is that by which man is to live (Matthew 4:4), and this is not only a suggestion, but a requirement.
 The authority is Jesus Christ, and He Himself is such that before Abraham was, as He declared, "I am", as in John 8:58.

 Thus this particular Pastor or Minister, Robert Donaldson, has changed in nothing concerning these matters, and is by faith as firmly fixed in the basic Presbyterian setting of entry in 1967, as ordained before that entry; but the Church having changed, one has been left like a Jeremiah, outside of it and saddened for it, though one’s heart has not changed.
 Often in Church history, people have had to do this; and this Pastor is no different in that.